On-line conformalized neural networks ensembles for probabilistic forecasting of day-ahead electricity prices: Introduction

 \section{Introduction}

 Trustworthy electricity price forecasting (EPF) systems represent fundamental strategic tools for utilities, retailers, aggregators, and large consumers to achieve effective participation in liberalized energy markets.
-Beside being exploited to anticipate price movements and perform bidding strategies, EPF is a key enabler of further crucial decision-making stages \cite{NOWOTARSKI20181548}, such as optimal generation and asset management \cite{MITRA2013194}, energy-aware planning and scheduling \cite{RAMIN2018622}, etc. In particular, day-ahead EPF - i.e., the prediction of the hourly prices for the next day - is a challenging task subject of continuous interest in both academia and industry \cite{LAGO2021116983}.
+Beside being exploited to anticipate price movements and perform bidding strategies, EPF is a key enabler of further crucial decision-making stages \cite{NOWOTARSKI20181548}, such as optimal generation and asset management \cite{MITRA2013194} and energy-aware planning and scheduling \cite{RAMIN2018622}.
+In particular, hourly day-ahead EPF - i.e., the prediction of the hourly prices for the next day - is a challenging task subject of continuous interest in both academia and industry \cite{LAGO2021116983}.
 Compared to other traded commodities, electricity is still not economically storable on a large scale; thus, a constant balance between demand and supply is essential to achieve overall system stability.
 Hence, the price profiles in liberalized power markets often exhibit quite peculiar characteristics \cite{CIARRETA2022}.
-Complex relationships to conditioning variables (such as load demand, fuel costs, electricity production and weather conditions) are typically involved, including meshed short and long-term seasonalities, as well as sensible volatility, usually orders of magnitude larger than in other utility tradings \cite{LOUTFI2022119182}, \cite{WAGNER2022100246}, \cite{LEHNA2022105742}, \cite{9788043}.
+Complex relationships with conditioning variables (such as load demand, fuel costs, electricity production and weather conditions) are typically involved, encompassing meshed short and long-term seasonalities, as well as considerable volatility, usually orders of magnitude larger than in other utility trading contexts \cite{LOUTFI2022119182}, \cite{WAGNER2022100246}, \cite{LEHNA2022105742}, \cite{9788043}.

 Critical deviations have been injected by the repercussions of the steep gas price variations on the power plants.
 The increasing penetration of renewable sources in the generation mix, fundamental to contrast the global warming, is introducing further short-term price fluctuations to be promptly tackled.
 Additional variables such as the CO$_2$ certificate prices interact with the power price features \citep{MADADKHANI2024107241}.
-More complex market dynamics to be tackled are those injected by the expanding competition between an increasing number of highly active participants pursuing novel business models \cite{ATTAR2022118905},\cite{TSCHORA2022118752}.
+Additional complex market dynamics arise from the increasing competition among a growing number of highly active participants, each pursuing innovative business models \cite{ATTAR2022118905},\cite{TSCHORA2022118752}.